 We have found a way to be free from active drug addiction.
 The program of Narcotics Anonymous is what works for us.

-We have a selection of readings and pamphlets you can download to read for a better understanding of what Narcotics Anonymous is, what Narcotics Anonymous does and what addiction addiction means to the NA member:
+We present a selection of readings and pamphlets that you can read for a better understanding of what Narcotics Anonymous is, what Narcotics Anonymous does and what addiction means to the NA member:

 If you want to talk to someone about NA, please call a local helpline listed on our Helpline page.